oddbird/oddleventy/content/work/adobe.md

 ### SVG Animation

-We were privileged to have Christina join us for this project.
+We were privileged to have [Christina][Christina Gorton] join us for this project.
-Christina worked with our designers to create clean and optimized SVGs foranimating.
+Christina worked with our designers to create clean and optimized SVGs for animating.
 She used the [GreenSock animation library] to create varied animations for each font question.
-Each font had a distinct personality she built into the animation.
+Each font had a distinct personality built into the animation.
-She worked with the whole team and Adobe to adjust timing and easing on animations.
+Christina worked with the whole team and Adobe to adjust timing and easing on animations.
 GreenSock made it easier to iterate on animations, helping us to meet the project deadline.

 [GreenSock animation library]: https://greensock.com/